kevinEobrien/gitFlowDrill2/README.md

 Brandon Task 3: You should create an array of objects.
 Each object should have a name and age.

+Kevin Task 4: You should delete a file other than index.html.

 ---

 ## Instructions